 Israel's new President, Mr. Yitzhak Navon, used his inaugural speech in Jerusalem on Monday (29?

-Israel's new President, Mr. Yitzhak Navon, used his inaugural speech in Jerusalem on Monday (29 May) to appeal for a resumption of the Middles East peace talks between Israel and Egypt.
+Background: Israel's new President, Mr. Yitzhak Navon, used his inaugural speech in Jerusalem on Monday (29 May) to appeal for a resumption of the Middles East peace talks between Israel and Egypt.

 Mr. Navon called on Egyptian President, Anwar Sadat to agree to the resumption, claiming that the distance already covered on the road to peace was greater than that still to go.